 The NIHR measures the performance of all providers of NHS services in initiating and delivering research, on behalf of the Department of Health and Social Care.
 The government uses this information to ensure that clinical research in England is conducted efficiently and effectively.

 The NIHR collects data from all providers of NHS services in England that undertake clinical research, including trusts that undertake NIHR-funded research and those that deliver studies on the CRN portfolio.
-This is known as the Performance in Initiating and Delivering Clinical Research (PID) exercise and takes place once a quarter.
+This is known as the Performance in Initiating and Delivering Clinical Research (PID) exercise.

 We analyse these data to understand how quickly providers of NHS services are recruiting patients to clinical trials and how they are performing against their contractual requirements.